mnot/I-D/uri-get-off-my-lawn/draft.md

 and MAY be constrained by a scheme definition.
 Often, they are determined by the implementation of a resource itself.

-Applications SHOULD NOT directly specify the syntax of queries, as this can cause operational difficulties for deployments that do not support a particular form of a query.
+Applications MUST NOT directly specify the syntax of queries, as this can cause operational difficulties for deployments that do not support a particular form of a query.

 Extensions MUST NOT specify the format or semantics of queries.